mcuadros/homebrew-hhvm/README.md

 -----

 * Building using clang broken, need to use flag `--with-gcc` and rebuild packages using gcc (issues: [#122](https://github.com/mcuadros/homebrew-hhvm/issues/122), [#137](https://github.com/mcuadros/homebrew-hhvm/issues/137))
-* If you are getting errors like `Undefined symbols for architecture x86_64:` execute:
-  `brew reinstall --build-from-source --cc=gcc-4.9 boost gflags glog`

-  *Warning: Recompilation of libraries using `gcc` can break most of the other things from the Homebrew which depend on `boost` `gflags` `glog`*
 * HHVM no longer supports the built-in webserver as of 3.0.0.
   Please use your own webserver (nginx or apache) talking to HHVM over [fastcgi](https://github.com/facebook/hhvm/wiki/FastCGI).
 * If you have XQuartz (X11) installed, you have to temporarily remove a symbolic link at '/usr/X11R6' in order to successfully install HHVM.
   You can use the following command: `sudo rm /usr/X11R6`